-- There were higher numbers of people living with chronic diseases in the areas of Ormeau-Oxenford, and Gold Coast North. - The rate of diabetes mellitus was lower than the national average in all areas except in Southport, which is markedly different to other areas. - The rate of circulatory diseases was higher on the Gold Coast than the state and national averages in all sub-regions except one. - The rate of respiratory diseases was higher in Coolangatta and Gold Coast Hinterland. - The rate of musculoskeletal disorders was lower than the national average in most areas.
+- High numbers of people living with chronic diseases in the areas of Ormeau-Oxenford, and Gold Coast North. - The rate of type 2 diabetes mellitus was lower than the national average in all SA3 regions on the Gold Coast. - The rate of circulatory diseases was higher in over half of the Gold Coast SA3 region compared to the national rate. - The rate of respiratory diseases was higher in Gold Coast Hinterland and Coolangatta. - The rate of musculoskeletal disorders was lower than the national average in majority of SA3 regions.

-- Coronary Heart Disease (CHD) was the leading cause of death for the Gold Coast population, between 2012 and 2016 with 2,320 deaths.
-However, The Heart Foundation analysis of the data indicates - CHD mortality rate for City of Gold Coast as 74 per 100,000, lower than the Queensland rate of 83.6 per 100,000 (using Mortality Over Regions and Time (MORT) books to compare CHD Mortality (2010-2014) - All heart admissions rate for City of Gold Coast was 47.6 per 10,000, lower than the Queensland rate of 61.9 per 10,000 (using AIHW National Hospital Morbidity Database) - The second most common cause of death was cerebrovascular disease (i.e. stroke) which accounted for 1,220 deaths.
+Coronary heart disease was the leading cause of death for the Gold Coast population, between 2012 and 2016 with 2,320 deaths.
+However, The Heart Foundation analysis of the data indicates:

+- CHD mortality rate for City of Gold Coast as 74 per 100,000, lower than the Queensland rate of 83.6 per 100,000 (using Mortality Over Regions and Time (MORT) books to compare CHD Mortality (2010-2014) - All heart admissions rate for City of Gold Coast was 47.6 per 10,000, lower than the Queensland rate of 61.9 per 10,000 (using AIHW National Hospital Morbidity Database)

+The second most common cause of death was cerebrovascular disease (i.e. stroke) which accounted for 1,220 deaths.